lumeland/lume.land/docs/core/searching.md

 ## Pagination

 In Lume [you can create multiple pages using a generator](./multiple-pages.md).
-Pagination is basically the same thing: the creation of multiple pages using the result of a search.
+Pagination is basically the same thing: creating multiple pages using the result of a search.

 Let's say we want to paginate some pages in groups of 10 elements.
 We could do it manually with a generator: